Diamond T: Military models

 Cargo truck was designed to carry bridging pontoons.
 The bed is 16 in longer than the 968.

-Model 972 dump truck was the largest the US Army had during World War II.
+Model 972 dump truck was the largest dump truck the US Army had during World War II.
 Originally they were not fitted with front winches in order to reduce front axle loading.
 After a Corps of Engineers request, winches were fitted from June 1944 onwards.

 Model 975 was a bridge truck built for Canada.